ShreyasKolpe/epigraphia-rest-apis/README.md

 }
 ```

-Note: `chapter_title` is the only mandatory field, and any combination of attributes of `source_text` can be supplied to identify it accurately
+Note: `chapter_title` is a mandatory field.
+To identify `source_text` provide either the `id` or a combination of the other attributes.

 Response: